-Although there may be no direct benefits to you taking part in this trial, the results of the trial will lead to the best treatment being offered to patients who are unwell and are vitamin D deficient.
+Although there may be no direct benefits to your relative/friend/patient taking part in this trial, the results of the trial will lead to the best treatment being offered to patients who are unwell and are vitamin D deficient.

-What will happen to me if I take part and how do I receive the medication?
+What will happen to my relative/friend/patient if they take part and how do they receive the medication?

 Sometimes we do not know which way of treating patients is best.
 To find out, we need to compare different treatments by putting patients into groups with each receiving a different treatment.
 To make the groups fair, each patient will be put into a group by chance (randomly).
-You will receive either a high dose of vitamin D or a placebo (dummy drug); this would be given orally or by your feeding tube.
-You will then receive a daily dose of either vitamin D or placebo for up to 90 days which you will take orally (by mouth),or be given through your existing feeding tube.
-If you are discharged during this time, you will be given the remaining doses to take at home.
-You should take the trial medication regularly as directed and continue to take all of your other regular medication too.

-The VITDALIZE UK Trial is a blinded trial; this means that no one will know what you have received.
-With your consent, the research team will inform you of what you have received once the trial has been completed.
+Your relative/friend/patient will receive either a high dose of vitamin D or a placebo (dummy drug); this would be given orally or by their feeding tube.
+They will then receive a daily dose of either vitamin D or placebo for up to 90 days, which will be taken orally (by mouth) or be given through an existing feeding tube.
+If they are discharged during this time, they will be given the remaining doses to take at home.
+Trial medication should be taken regularly as directed and your relative/friend/patient should continue to take all of their other regular medication too.
+The VITDALIZE UK Trial is a blinded trial; this means that no one will know what your relative/friend/patient has received.
+With your consent, the research team will inform you and/or your relative/friend/patient of what was received once the trial has been completed.